nowaproj/docs/docs/local-app-dev/desktop-version/create-local-proj.md

 description: Create local Flutter projects
 ---

 # Creating Local Projects in Nowa Desktop

 With Nowa Desktop, you can create local projects in addition to cloud-based projects, offering you greater flexibility and control over your development process.
 This guide will walk you through the steps of creating a local project and highlight the benefits of working with local Flutter projects.

-checkout this video to see how to use Nowa destkop full potential:
+Checkout this video to see how to use Nowa Desktop to its full potential:

 <iframe width="767" height="431" src="https://www.youtube.com/embed/Iounj9Z_Q1Y" title="The best setup for building apps : Nowa Desktop version + Hot reload on an Emulator / Real Device" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>